China–United States relations: First Trump administration (2017–2021)

 In a 3 July 2017 telephone conversation with Trump, Xi stated, "China-US relations have made great progress in recent days, but they have also been affected by some negative factors."
 By "negative factors", Geng Shuang, a Chinese government spokesmen, explained in a televised briefing: "Under the pretext of navigational freedom, the American side once again sent military vessels into the Chinese territorial waters of Xisha (Paracel) Islands.
 It has violated Chinese and international law, infringed upon Chinese sovereignty, and disrupted order, peace and security of the relevant waters and put in jeopardy facilities and personnel on the relevant Chinese islands.
 It is a serious political and military provocation.
 The Chinese side is strongly dissatisfied with and firmly opposed to the relevant actions by the US."

-On 13 March 2018, the out-going US Secretary of State, Rex Tillerson, said: "Much work remains to establish a clear view of the nature of our future relationship with China, how shall we deal with one-another over the next fifty years, and ensure a period of prosperity for all of our peoples, free of conflict between two very powerful nations."
+In 2017, the Trump administration terminated the Joint Commission on Commerce and Trade (JCCT) between China and the United States.
+The JCCT had met annually from 1983 to 2016 and had been a generally effective mechanism to address various trade issues between the two countries.
+The Trump administration also terminated the Strategic and Economic Dialogue after holding the June 2017 meeting under the name "Comprehensive Economic Dialogue."

+According to Chaos Under Heaven, a book by Josh Rogin, a group of officials including Peter Navarro, Stephen Miller and Steve Bannon that wanted Trump to "speed the downfall" of the Chinese Communist Party (CCP) and that "believed in economic nationalism, the return of manufacturing from abroad, and the protection of domestic industries, even at the expense of free trade" emerged during the early stage of the Trump administration.

-China enforced punitive tariffs on 128 categories of American goods on 1 April 2018 in retaliation for the Trump Administration's national-security levies on steel and aluminum imports the previous month.
+China enforced punitive tariffs on 128 categories of American goods on 1 April 2018 in retaliation for the first Trump administration's national-security levies on steel and aluminum imports the previous month.
 The Chinese Government's response is measured, affecting $3 billion in annual trade or about 2% of U.S. goods exports to China.
-By late September 2018, the Trump Administration had placed tariffs (25% tax increase) on $250 billion worth of Chinese goods, in an attempt to offset the trade imbalance between the two countries.
+By late September 2018, the Trump administration had placed tariffs (25% tax increase) on $250 billion worth of Chinese goods, in an attempt to offset the trade imbalance between the two major economic world powers.

-In what put additional strain on US-China relations, Huawei's vice-chair and CFO Meng Wanzhou, daughter of Huawei's founder Ren Zhengfei, was arrested in Canada on 1 December 2018 at the behest of U.S. authorities.
+In what put additional strain on U.S.-China relations, Huawei's vice-chair and CFO Meng Wanzhou was arrested in Canada on 1 December 2018 at the behest of U.S. authorities.
 U.S. Senator Ben Sasse accused China of undermining U.S. national security interests, often "using private sector entities" to by-pass US sanctions against the sale of telecom equipment to Iran.